 Develop a comfort with ambiguity and the unknown.
 “We’ll see” is a perfectly acceptable answer when faced with uncertainty.
 Do not feel you must have a concrete plan for every situation.
 Stay limber and open to change.

 Make connections.
 Good relationships with family members, friends, work mates and others are important.
 Accepting help and support from those who care about you strengthens resilience.
 Offering it in return creates feelings of connectedness and belonging.
-Community and faith organisations not only offer social opportunities, but also work actively toward positive goals, creating a sense of hope.

 Look for lessons.
 Experiencing loss and hardship often brings moments of insight and wisdom as well.
 Many people who have struggled through difficulties have reported better relationships, greater sense of strength even while feeling vulnerable, increased sense of self-worth, a more developed spirituality and heightened appreciation for life.